Milk Kefir vs Yogurt

 Can you make milk kefir without grains?

 Depending on your definition of milk kefir.
 Milk kefir grains are a unique culture with a unique blend of microorganisms.
-Milk kefir without milk kefir grains cannot contain all the bacteria, yeasts, and polysaccharide kefiran.
-On the other hand, milk kefir can be created using a Kefir Starter Culture that mimics the cultures found in milk kefir grains.
+Milk kefir made without milk kefir grains may not contain the full spectrum of bacteria, yeasts, and polysaccharide kefiran found in traditional milk kefir.
+On the other hand, you can create milk kefir using a Kefir Starter Culture, which mimics the cultures found in milk kefir grains.
 These powdered starting cultures produce a cultured dairy product with a flavor and consistency comparable to milk kefir from kefir grains.
 Still, it lacks the exact qualities of kefir made with love milk kefir grains.

 Where to buy milk kefir grains?

 The most challenging component of producing kefir is finding the kefir grains.
 Most health food stores sell a powdered “kefir” starter that isn’t genuine kefir.
-It is a collection of bacteria strains found in kefir and is not robust enough to be re-cultured more than a few times.
+This powdered “kefir” starter, a collection of bacteria strains found in kefir, lacks the robustness to withstand multiple re-cultures.
 If you want to keep your colony of kefir grains, you must either acquire freeze-dried grains or make friends with someone with milk kefir grains.

 Buy milk kefir grains at the Kefirshop